ClimateChangeGroup/climatechangegroup.org/README.md

 index.js is the entry point and all dependencies are specified there. index.html is the main template.

+The project uses [PurifyCSS](https://github.com/webpack-contrib/purifycss-webpack).
+CSS classes that are added dynamically must be added to the whitelist in `webpack.config.js`.

 ## Deployment ##

 The site is hosted using Github Pages.
 The `/docs` folder is the entry point.
 Anything you commit to the `master` branch is *live*.